Zhang Jingsheng: Utopian society

 The most powerful of the ministries would be the Ministry of National Strength, which would closely monitor all citizens and head a nationwide eugenics program through a "Department of Matchmaking".
 Although there would be no requirement to marry, keeping with the principle of free love, all couples who wish to have children would need permission from the department, which would analyze their life histories and determine whether the couple is a suitable match capable of raising children, and if so, how many children they should be permitted to have.
-All mothers would be required to raise their children according to state principles, instilled through a system of "mothers' institutes" (母親元 (Mǔqīn yuán)).
+All mothers would be required to raise their children according to state principles, instilled through a system of "mothers' institutes".
 The department would also find suitable partners for single people.
 The Ministry of National Strength would also organize childcare, manage public health and sanitation, and sterilize, detain, or kill who Zhang describes as 'undesirables'—criminals and the mentally ill.
 The Ministry of National Strength would control internal migration through a residency permit system and maintain a suitable population density across the nation; if an area becomes overpopulated, residents would be asked to either move elsewhere or take contraceptive medicine to prevent children.
 All citizens would be required to bathe daily in public nude bathhouses.
 Zhang recommended that women form "lovers' associations" to promote romance and contraception, as well as "beauty societies" to study self-beautification.